pyscript/pyscript/pyscriptjs/README.md

 ## More information

-You can find more information and links about PyScript at [https://community.anaconda.cloud/c/pyscript](https://community.anaconda.cloud/c/pyscript)
+There is a forum PyScript where you can discuss the project or ask questions at [https://community.anaconda.cloud/c/pyscript](https://community.anaconda.cloud/c/pyscript)